StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 **Example of where the trace.perspective.name is displayed within the Traces Perspective**

 1) In the navigation bar, click **Traces Perspective**
-2) Find the trace in the list of traces and click on it to expand the trace (There might be multiple traces, make sure you select one that contains your trace).
+2) Find the trace in the list of traces and click on it to expand the trace (There might be multiple traces, make sure you select one that contains your span).
 3) You will notice that a horizontal graph line will contain the name of your component as seen below.

 ![Traces Perspective - trace.perspective.name key](/.gitbook/assets/v50_otel_trace_perspective_name.png)